RI-SE/smirk/README.md

 # SMIRK
-SMIRK is an experimental pedestrian emergency breaking ADAS facilitating research on quality assurance of critical components that rely on machine learning.
+SMIRK is an experimental pedestrian emergency braking ADAS facilitating research on quality assurance of critical components that rely on machine learning.

 ![Logo](/docs/figures/smirk.png) <a name="logo"></a>